jesse2you/RelationTrack/replit.md

 The application runs on port 5000 and serves both frontend and backend.

-**Note:** The app uses in-memory storage, so data will be reset each time the server restarts.
+**Note:** The app now uses PostgreSQL for persistent storage.
+Data will be preserved across server restarts.

 ### Building for Production
 ```bash